-Authorised Contribution made on behalf of a Member or Members of the Fund means a Contribution, whether by way of Cash, Asset or in-kind (including a Fund expense payment or the forgiveness of a debt), made to the Fund by any person, entity, government, Regulator, Employer Sponsor where the Trustee is satisfied that the Contribution has met the requirements for making a superannuation Contribution under the Superannuation Laws and that the acceptance of the Contribution by the Trustee of the Fund will not result in the Trustee of the Fund breaching the Superannuation Laws but does not include an allocation from a Reserve Account of the Fund.
+Authorised Contribution made on behalf of a Member or Members of the Fund means a Contribution, whether by way of Cash, Asset or in-kind (including a Fund expense payment or the forgiveness of a debt), made to the Fund by a person, entity, government, Regulator, Employer Sponsor where the Trustee is satisfied that the Contribution has met the requirements for making a superannuation Contribution under the Superannuation Laws and that the acceptance of the Contribution by the Trustee of the Fund will not result in the Trustee of the Fund breaching the Superannuation Laws but does not include an allocation from a Reserve Account of the Fund.

 Auto-Reversionary Income Stream or Pension means an Income Stream or Pension where a person including a Dependant ("the auto-reversionary beneficiary") is included in the Income Stream or Pension documentation as the recipient ("if alive") of the Member's Income Stream or Pension upon the death of the Income Stream or Pension Member or beneficiary.
-The Pension or Income Stream may revert jointly to two or more qualified persons or dependants in such proportions as the Pension or Income Streams allow and may continue to revert on the death of any auto-reversionary beneficiary.
-Where the Superannuation Laws do not allow an auto-reversionary beneficiary to continue the Pension or Income Stream, the auto-reversionary beneficiary's share of the Income Stream or Pension is to be commuted to a Lump Sum which may be used to capitalise a Discretionary, Fixed or Family Trust.
+The Pension or Income Stream may revert jointly to two or more qualified persons or dependants in such proportions as the Pension or Income Streams allow.
+Where the Superannuation Laws do not allow an auto-reversionary beneficiary to continue the Pension or Income Stream, the auto-reversionary beneficiary's share of the Income Stream or Pension is to be commuted to a Lump Sum which may be used to capitalise a Discretionary, Fixed, Family or Leading MemberTrust.